Gilles Groulx: National Film Board

 In 1977, he directed the feature-length documentary Première question sur le bonheur, a Mexico-Canada co-production in which Groulx again questions the exploitation of man by man, but this time in the context of rural Mexico.

 In 1980, Groulx was involved in a serious automobile accident that put an end to his career, although he did manage to come back in 1982 and complete the feature film he had been working on.
 Au Pays de Zom is a scathingly funny satire on the businessman ethos in the unexpected form of a musical, in which Joseph Rouleau, an opera singer greatly admired by Groulx, plays the role not of a romantic hero but of a financier.

 Legacy

 Groulx's films are the work of a worried man perpetually questioning life and the world around him.
 Through them, he explored different aspects of Quebec society, always varying his style to suit the subject.
 He was one of the first Quebec filmmakers to make auteur films, both documentary and drama.
 Overall, it could be said that his films convey a Marxist philosophy with a Brechtian aesthetic.

 The Cat in the Bag (Le Chat dans le sac) (1964) remains his best known film and played a seminal role in the development of Quebec cinema.
 In 1985, the Government of Quebec presented Groulx with the Prix Albert-Tessier for lifetime achievement.

+His widow Barbara Ulrich, who had been one of the stars of The Cat in the Bag but did not maintain a significant acting career afterward, remained an active spokesperson for Groulx's cinematic legacy following his death.